 Prohibited Status of Cannabinoids

 Natural and synthetic cannabinoids are prohibited in-competition according to the current Prohibited List.
-No substances prohibited in competition may be detected in testing samples collected in competition.
-This applies regardless of when the substance was used.
+Prohibited in competition generally means the substance or its metabolites must not be detected during the period from 23:59 on the day before a competition through the end of such competition and the sample collection process related to such competition.
 Antidoping Switzerland recommends that athletes avoid the consumption of cannabis in general, incl. hemp and CBD products.

 Cannabinoids are detectable for a long time